ARE YOU READY TO ROAR?!

 support a major international research project exploring how sportsmen can become agents for social change

-help make sport a welcoming and inclusive environment
+help to make sport a welcoming and inclusive environment

-enable participants to show leadership on key human rights issues within their own communities
+show leadership on key human rights issues in your everyday life

 Frequently asked questions